How to do SaaS Sales Training The Scientific Way (hint: it’s NOT a sales kick off)

 Zenefits Rolls Out an In-House Sales Academy

-Jeff Hazard, VP Sales at Zenefits, and Morgan Hunt, Director Sales Enablement and head of the Zenefits Sales Academy are thinking differently about sales training.
-They don’t want to “do training”, but create a coaching culture and boost SaaS sales results.
+Jeff Hazard, VP Sales at Zenefits, and Morgan Hunt, Director Sales Enablement and head of the Zenefits Sales Academy, are thinking differently about sales training.
+They don’t want to ‘do training’, but rather create a coaching culture and boost SaaS sales results.
 They want to use training to send a message about culture and values at Zenefits.
 What did they do?
 They turned a room of foosball and ping pong tables into a classroom and launched an in-house Sales Academy.

 Does this sound far fetched and a heavy lift for a small or medium-sized private company?

 As your company starts to grow, you need to hire new sales people, on a quarterly, monthly, or even weekly basis.
 Onboarding all sales people to get to full productivity as soon as possible can create enormous value.

 Let’s assume a sales person is commissioned to bring in $250,000 per quarter.